SHTFDad may collect a share of sales or other compensation from the links on this page.

-Prepping, while a way of life, is usually accompanied with many hobbies.
+Prepping, while a way of life, is usually accompanied by many hobbies.
 Hobbies are a great way to learn new skills and have fun at the same time.

-1/26: Hunting and Trapping
+1. Hunting and trapping

-Hunting and trapping require licenses in most areas, but are invaluable skills for a prepper.
+Hunting and trapping require licenses in most areas but are invaluable skills for a prepper.
 Knowing how to track, hunt, trap, and clean game has been a skill set used for self-sufficiency since the dawn of man.

 Besides providing food, fishing is relaxing and a stress reliever.
 Trapping is one of the oldest forms of fishing, and provides a ‘fire and forget’ method.

 Getting outdoors and familiarizing yourself with nature and your area is a great hobby.
 Hiking can improve physical fitness and provide the opportunity to learn how to move through the woods easily.

 Geocaching is treasure hunting using a GPS.
 This hobby teaches you how to use a GPS if you do not already know how, and improves your critical thinking by looking for hidden caches.

 The use of caches can give you great ideas on creating survival caches as well.
 This hobby pairs well with hiking since many caches are in natural areas.

 - Upgrades from our Previous Generation UV-5R: Twice...